 In August 2016, the SPCO announced the New Generation Initiative, a suite of programs designed to dramatically expand access to classical music for young people in the Minneapolis-Saint Paul metro area.
-Through generous funding from a small group of individual donors, the SPCO has made it easier than ever for young people to experience SPCO concerts through free and reduced priced tickets, as well as new concert formats and experiences, which will be continued and expanded in the 2017-18 season.
+Through generous funding from donors, the SPCO has made it easier than ever for young people to experience SPCO concerts through free and reduced-priced tickets, as well as new concert formats and experiences, which will be continued next season.

 All child and student tickets free

 Building on its historical commitment to affordable ticket prices, the SPCO announced the New Generation Initiative in August 2016, further expanding access to young people by offering free child and student tickets for all regular SPCO concerts starting in the 2016-17 season.
 Children and students can get free tickets to as many SPCO concerts as they would like, with nearly the entire season available for free ticket reservations.
-These efforts have seen great success to date, with nearly four times as many children and students attending regular concerts to date in the 2016-17 season than the previous year.
+These efforts have seen great success to date, with nearly four times as many children and students attending regular concerts in the 2016-17 season than the previous year.
 Child and student attendance continues to expand during the 2017-18 season.

 SPCO at Icehouse and SPCO at Turf Club

 In addition to free and extremely affordable ticket prices, the New Generation Initiative includes efforts to create new concert experiences that appeal to younger audiences.
-After a highly successful three-concert series at Icehouse and a trial concert at the Turf Club during the 2016-17 season, the SPCO will return to both of these venues for a three-concert series at each during the 2017-18 season.
+After highly successful three-concert series at Icehouse and Turf Club during the 2017-18 season, the SPCO will continue performing at both of these venues during the 2018-19 season.
 Patrons will enjoy intimate chamber music performances, specialty cocktails and delicious food all at once in these inviting and eclectic venues.

-After a wildly popular trial run in April 2016, and another Happy Hour Concert slated for Thursday, May 11, 2017, the SPCO has scheduled a three-concert series of Happy Hour Concerts at the Ordway Concert Hall for the 2017-18 season.
-These special one-hour concerts will feature a shortened program and a special happy hour before the concert from 4:00–6:00pm with drink specials and food available for purchase from various Twin Cities food trucks.
+The SPCO continues its series of Happy Hour Concerts at the Ordway Concert Hall in September 2018 and May 2019.
+These one-hour concerts feature a shortened program and a special happy hour before the concert from 4:00–6:00pm with free beer from local breweries and food available for purchase from various Twin Cities food trucks.

 Continuation of club2030 program